qmlbook/qt6book/docs/ch13-storage/local-storage.md

 ![image](./images/crazy_rect.png)

 Here is the base of the example.
-It contains a rectange called `crazy` that is draggable and shows its current `x` and `y` position as text.
+It contains a rectangle called `crazy` that is draggable and shows its current `x` and `y` position as text.

 <<< @/docs/ch13-storage/src/rectangle/main.qml#M1